-By September of 2015, Pinhaohuo had became China’s #1 free app.
-There was a pinnacle moment in 2015 when it sold its first batch of Lychee fruits (below).
+By September of 2015, Pinhaohuo had became China’s #1 free app and was receiving over 100k orders per day.
+Then came a pinnacle moment in 2015 when it sold its first batch of Lychee fruits (below).
 Its single fulfillment center, built to handle 70k orders per day, broke down when demand suddenly spiked to 200k.
 The front-end of the business wasn’t well-connected to the back-end.
 The order printer jammed up and deliveries bottlenecked at the warehouse as SF Express wasn’t equipped to handle the demand.
 Meanwhile, orders kept rolling in.
 Most of the inventory went rotten and the team missed a majority of its deliveries that week.
 Daily order volume quickly dropped 80% to 20k and customer retention the following month fell to 25%.

 Colin held an emergency lunch meeting in the warehouse.
 He instructed the team to inform customers their orders would be fulfilled.
 When many were delivered rotten, customers were refunded.
-They hired over 100 employees and opened six new warehouses.
-Finally, Colin beefed up the executive team.
-The team began to re-architect the entire supply chain.
+They hired 100 new operations employees and opened six new warehouses.
+Finally, Colin beefed up the executive team and everyone began to re-architect the entire supply chain.

 Pinhaohuo quickly automated the warehouses to intake, sort, package, and distribute inventory onto trucks to be shipped out.
 Within a month, most fruit spent only a few hours in any of PHH’s six fulfillment centers.
 The time from farm-to-table was often no more than two or three days.
 They also productized the supplier sourcing process.
 This made the business extremely capital efficient and allowed PHH to hit escape velocity.
 The business ramped to over 300k fruit orders per day, and 600k soon after.
 In only a few months, they had surpassed the fruit businesses of both JD and Alibaba.